zicat/tributary/doc/user_guide_config_detail.md

 source.s2.implement=netty
 ```

-We define two sources named s1 bind the channel named c1 and s2 bind the channel named c2.
+We define two sources named s1 bind the channel named c1 and s2 bind the channel named c2 (How to define the channel will be introduced as below).

 The source must config the implement to tell the source how to receive records from the network.